lnis-uofu/OpenFPGA/docs/source/manual/file_formats/pcf_custom_command_config_file.rst

 PCF Custom Command Configuration File (.xml)
 --------------------------------------------

-.. note:: This file defines custom PCF commands that can be used in a Pin Constraints File (PCF) :ref:`file_format_pin_constraints_file` .
+.. note:: This file defines custom PCF commands that can be used in :ref:`file_format_pin_constraints_file`.
    It specifies how user-facing commands are translated into FPGA configuration bits.
 See details in :ref:`openfpga_setup_commands_pcf2bitstream_setting`.

 PCF is the unified file used by users to manipulate FPGA I/Os.